Hossein-1991/cosmic_string/README.md

 - Currently, (observational) cosmologists are trying to detect them through different observations.
 Because we do not have any evidence, people simulate the impact of these strings on CMB.

-- Simulation of cosmic_string evolution https://www.ligo.org/science/Publication-S5S6CosmicStrings/index.php
+- A fantastic simulation of cosmic_string evolution is available here: https://www.ligo.org/science/Publication-S5S6CosmicStrings/index.php

 Purpose:
 ------------